Walking Stretches and Flexibility Exercises

 Walking stretching exercises to improve your performance and do away with walking injuries for good.

-Distance walking was common in ancient times due to the large spans between civilizations.
 Military groups had to march hundreds of miles to lay siege to other groups.
-In 100 AD Emperor Hadrian toured his entire empire on foot, marching 21 miles per day in his full armor.
+In 100 AD, Emperor Hadrian toured his entire empire on foot, marching 21 miles per day in his full armor.
+History is full of many other remarkable walks by well known people.

-In 1867 Edward Payson Weston, named the “father of modern pedestrianism”, walked from Portland, Maine to Chicago, Illinois (a distance of 1326 miles) in 25 days and earned $10,000, a million dollar equivalent today.
-In 1879 Charles Rowell earned $50,000 in two 6-day Astley Belt Races.
+In 1867 Edward Payson Weston, named the "father of modern pedestrianism." walked 1326 miles from Portland, Maine to Chicago, Illinois in 25 days and earned $10,000 (a million dollar equivalent today).

 Whether for exercise or sport, walking is a sport that requires cardiovascular and muscular endurance.
 Good lower body strength is required, especially when walking hills.
 Balance is essential when Race Walking or walking on uneven terrain, as with the newest trail walking races.